datacarpentry/image-processing/_episodes/08-connected-components.md

 ## Pixel Neighborhoods

-In order to decide which pixels belong to the same object, one can exploit their neighbourhood: pixels that are directly next to each other and belong to the foreground class can be considered to belong to the same object.
+In order to decide which pixels belong to the same object, one can exploit their neighborhood: pixels that are directly next to each other and belong to the foreground class can be considered to belong to the same object.

 Let's discuss the concept of pixel neighborhoods in more detail.